hankotanks/simulating_emergent_behavior/README.md

 2. Food diffuses to adjacent space over time (resembles the [Abelian sandpile model](https://en.wikipedia.org/wiki/Abelian_sandpile_model))
 3. Food gradually decays over time
 4. Every turn, each creature takes an action.
 Creatures with the highest fitness act first
-6. Offspring undergo mutations, differentiating them from their parent.
-Mutations can either modify, add or remove genes
+6. Offspring undergo mutations, differentiating them from their parent
 7. When a creature dies, it becomes food, proportional to its fitness

 #### Genes